 Portugal’s banking sector: Facts & Figures

-The Portuguese banking system comprises 157 institutions, of which 65 are banks (31 being branches of foreign banks), 88 mutual agricultural credit banks and four savings banks.
-The five largest banks account for 70% of total assets.
-In 2016, the number of banking employees stood at 1% of total active labour force.
+At the end of 2017, the Portuguese banking system comprised 152 institutions, 61 of which were banks (including 29 branches of foreign banks), 87 mutual agricultural credit banks and four savings banks.
+The five largest banks accounted for around 79% of total assets.
+The number of bank employees stood at around 1% of the total active workforce.

 The Portuguese banks have been evolving towards more digitally-oriented business models, including the launch of innovative tools in their digital channels.
 In 2017, the number of ATMs decreased by around 3% to 14.5 thousand mainly as a result of the 8.3% year-on-year reduction in branches.
 On the other hand, the number of POS terminals grew by 6% to 319,900.
 The number of payment cards issued totalled 21.2 million (up 3% year-on-year), with 19.1 million debit cards and 8.3 million credit cards.
 In both types, some of these cards double as debit and credit cards.
 Retail payments, processed by the SICOI (Sistema de Compensação Interbancária) retail payment system managed by the central bank, totalled €417 billion (up 8% year-on-year), of which credit transfers accounted for €222 billion (up 10.9% year-on-year), the Multibanco interbank card network €115 billion (up 8.5% year-on-year), direct debits €24.5 billion (up 16% year-on-year) and cheques €55 billion (down 6% year-on-year).
 The amount of online purchases represented 5.9% of card purchases made in 2017, which compares to 5.2% in 2016.